variancexplained/genai-lab-slm/notes/workflow.md

 Your proposed workflow for text analytics appears comprehensive and well-structured.
-Here’s a refined version of the steps, integrating the concepts of data preparation, feature extraction, EDA, and advanced text analysis:
+Here's a refined version of the steps, integrating the concepts of data preparation, feature extraction, EDA, and advanced text analysis:

 ### Workflow for Text Analytics
 1. **Data Preparation**